POSE-Lab/i6DL-Edge/README.md

 # i6DL-Edge
-The module uses as baseline method the [EPOS](https://github.com/thodan/epos) (Estimating 6D Pose of Objects with Symmetries) method, adapted as a ROS1 service for integration on robotic platforms.
+The module uses as baseline method the [EPOS](https://github.com/thodan/epos) (Estimating 6D Pose of Objects with Symmetries) method, adapted as a [ROS1 service](http://wiki.ros.org/Services) for integration on robotic platforms.
 Moreover, optimizations for improved time performance have been integrated, as well as support for deployment in Docker containers.
 The module can run on **x86_64** and **aarch64/ARM** architectures using Docker containers.
 It receives input from an Intel RealSense camera and estimates the 6D pose for the object of interest using the camera's intrinsics.
+The module also supports the estimation of the 6D pose of toolstands using an ArUco-based method.

 Inference is supported: